etfriedman/spotiline/README.md

-# NEXTHackathon
+#Spotify Ubuntu - A spotify player that runs in command line (Name is WIP)
-NEXT 24hour Hackathon
+For the 2020 NEXT Hackathon